Greek Orthodox Cathedral of the Annunciation (Baltimore): 21st Century (2000–present)

-As his successor, The Rev. Constantine Moralis, his devoted assistant, was elevated to the dignity and status of Archimandrite on August 4, 2002.
-Under his spiritual leadership, the Annunciation community continued to flourish, expand its ministries, and opened a bookstore on the lower level of the Education Building in 2004.
-Two years later, it proudly celebrated 100 years of Orthodoxy in the State of Maryland at a Grand Centennial Banquet held in March 2006.
-To remember this milestone, Annunciation Cathedral produced a commemorative album of its yearlong celebration.
-In addition, a documented history book entitled, “House of God…Gateway to Heaven,” was written by Parish Historian Nicholas M. Prevas and published by the Cathedral in 2007.
+Monios' assistant and successor, The Rev. Constantine Moralis, was elevated to the status of Archimandrite on August 4, 2002.
+Under Moralis' spiritual leadership, the Annunciation Cathedral community continued to expand and opened a bookstore on the lower level of the Education Building in 2004.
+In March 2006, the church celebrated 100 years of Orthodoxy in the State of Maryland at a Grand Centennial Banquet.
+In 2007, Parish Historian Nicholas M. Prevas and Annunciation Cathedral published House of God; Gateway to Heaven, a book documenting the parish's history.